 Tesla has fairly specific needs that might be tough to fill in the Bay Area.
 Although it is seeking roughly 500,000 square feet, the sedan factory could ultimately expand to 1 million square feet.

 "Tesla needs a relatively large site," said John Yandle, a Cornish & Carey Commercial realty broker.
 "They don't want a build-to-suit.
 They want to find an existing manufacturing site.
-They have a quick time frame in terms of having
+They have a quick time frame in terms of having Department of Energy money to finance a deal."

 Long Beach and Downey have emerged as leading candidates for the Tesla Model S, a four-door electric sedan that would be family oriented.